|Shelter Bay Marina crew|

 When we arrived at Mira Flores Locks, the observation area was packed with over 200 sightseers, looking down on little Aspen in the middle of the massive lock.
 The announcer was describing the process to everyone as Aspen sat in the center of the lock, followed closely by an 850 foot oil tanker.
 I guess there was a little pressure on Captain Steve not to screw up in front of everyone.

 Luckily we didn’t hit the lock gate or walls as water rushed out of the huge chamber, letting Aspen into the Pacific Ocean once again.
 Whew!

 La Playita Marina welcomed Aspen and her tired crew to stay for a while now.
 Our friends on their Island Packet named Touche, Judith and Haaken from Denmark, were in the slip right beside us.
 It was fun seeing them again, since we last saw them in St. Lucia three years ago.
 How time flies by.
 Touche is on a similar sailing voyage as Aspen; going south to Chile but stopping in the Galapagos first.

 Aspen and Captain Steve are going to mainland Ecuador and skipping the Galapagos this time.
 The admiral, Maria, will fly back to Colorado from here in Panama in a couple of weeks, after Aspen is fully loaded with food!

 Sail on, sail on Aspen…

-3. And the new book, Leadville Trail 100; History of the Leadville Trail 100 Mile Running Race is also available at Amazon.com (www.LT100history.com)
+3. And the new edition for the book, Leadville Trail 100; History of the Leadville Trail 100 Mile Running Race is also available at Amazon.com (www.LT100history.com)